ptaconet/getremotedata/README.md

     environmental data.

-Data of interest for a specific study are usually heterogeneous (various sources, formats, etc.).
+Data of interest for a specific study are usually heterogeneous (various providers and formats).
 Downloading long time series of several environmental data “manually” (e.g. through user-friendly web portals) is time consuming, not reproducible and prone to errors.
 In addition, when downloaded manually, spatial datasets might cover quite large